 Neil was raised in Wandin, Victoria, and travelled to PNG in 1967 to become a Cadet Patrol Officer initially posted to Kavieng, New Ireland.
 Subsequent postings were to Musau-Emira then several postings in the Highlands before he returned to Australia to study to become a Geologist.
 Neil ran a small but successful geological survey company out of Townsville.
 He is survived by his wife Rosie and children and grandchildren by a previous marriage.
 Peter Edwards (same CPO intake as Neil)

-Hank was born in Tilburg, Netherlands, and was educated in Jakarta (1947-1950) and Melbourne (1950-1955).
-From 1958 to 1971 he worked in PNG in various departments: Treasury, Education, Department of Agriculture, Stock and Fisheries, and the Public Service Commission.
+Hank was born in Tilburg, Netherlands on 15 October 1937, and was educated in Jakarta (1947-1950) and Melbourne (1950-1955).
+After matriculation he worked for 2 years as a clerk with Shell.
+From 1958 to 1971 he worked in PNG in administrative positions in various departments: Treasury, Education, Department of Agriculture, Stock and Fisheries, and the Public Service Commission.
 He lived in Port Moresby, Lorengau, Mt Hagen and Rabaul.

 On arrival in Port Moresby in 1958 Hank was recruited by the Port Moresby Australian Rules Football Club, and became Treasurer as well, almost immediately turning the Club’s precarious financial position around.
 He was a ‘pretty good footballer’ according to Jack Moffatt of the Port Moresby Australian Rules Football Club, however his playing days were hampered by a knee injury which eventually led to his retirement from play in 1967.
 Throughout these years he had been active in the Club’s administration and was made a Life Member of the Club in 1968.